Doctors Note Logo

 Monitoring Your Health

 Even with careful cleaning, exposure can carry risks.
-If you develop unusual symptoms after handling rodent droppings—such as fever, chills, muscle aches, nausea, or respiratory issues—use this Medically approved LLM Symptom Checker Chat Bot to evaluate your symptoms and determine whether you should seek immediate medical attention.
+If you develop unusual symptoms after handling rodent droppings—such as fever, chills, muscle aches, nausea, or respiratory issues—you can check your symptoms with a free AI-powered assessment tool to help determine whether you should seek immediate medical attention.

 When to Speak to a Doctor